 - Dress for the season.
 Warm up with slippers and a sweater before turning up the temperature on colder days.

-- Consider upgrading to a high-efficiency heating systems and improving your home’s insulation.
+- Consider upgrading to high-efficiency heating systems and improving your home’s insulation.

 - Install low flow shower heads and faucet aerators

-- Use energy efficient lighting, such as LEDs and CFLs, determine your lighting needs and look for ways to use controls – like sensors, dimmers and timers to reduce lighting use
+- Use energy efficient lighting, such as LEDs, determine your lighting needs and look for ways to use controls – like sensors, dimmers and timers to reduce lighting use

 - Use only energy efficient appliances